pvasys/PillarRomanNumeralKata/README.md

 Naming could (always) be improved.

-More tests could be added.
+More tests could be added, especially around changing the radix and sub step factor.